 Click below to purchase this book from Amazon

-COMING SOON – Publication Date 5th September 2019
+COMING SOON IN PAPERBACK – Publication Date 2nd April 2020

 Paris, today.
 The Museum of Broken Promises is a place of wonder and sadness, hope and loss.
 Every object in the museum has been donated – a cake tin, a wedding veil, a baby’s shoe.
 And each represent a moment of grief or terrible betrayal.
 The museum is a place where people come to speak to the ghosts of the past and, sometimes, to lay them to rest.
 Laure, the owner and curator, has also hidden artefacts from her own painful youth amongst the objects on display.